©Photo by iStock: shirosuna-m

 You’ll need to get a lot of paperwork together in order to get married, and every document must be translated into Japanese if it isn’t already in Japanese.
 You can expect to spend some time and possibly money in order to get everything properly translated.

-Keep in mind that the date that you submit your paperwork becomes your marriage date regardless of when/if you have a wedding ceremony, so if you have a specific anniversary in mind, you’ll need to plan your paperwork accordingly.
+Remember that the date you submit your paperwork becomes your marriage date regardless of when/if you have a wedding ceremony, so if you have a specific anniversary in mind, you’ll need to plan your paperwork accordingly.

 From either partner: